Zukkari/maven-template/readme.md

 Add a dependency for [gson](https://github.com/google/gson).
 Create a simple class that contains some fields.
-Create some instances of this class.
+Create some instances of the class.
 Read the [gson user guide](https://github.com/google/gson/blob/master/UserGuide.md#TOC-Object-Examples) and try to convert the objects to string and back again.

+## Task 3

+Convert your team's project repository to use maven:
+* add the pom.xml
+* move the code from src/ to src/main/java/
+* add a line "target" to .gitignore (maven puts all compiled code into the "target" directory)